More about Solid Wood Flooring

 Read more here: How to Clean Your Solid Wood Floor

-Factory Direct Flooring have been operating online since 2005 and have since built up a reputation for providing excellent hardwood flooring solutions, alongside customer service.
-So, if you have any further queries about our solid wood floor, please contact us on 0330 100 00 15, or request a free sample.
+Factory Direct Flooring has been operating online since 2005 and has since built up a reputation for providing excellent hardwood flooring solutions, alongside customer service.
+So, if you have any further queries about our solid wood floors, please contact us on 0330 100 00 15, or request a free sample.
 And remember to keep an eye out for our solid wood flooring clearance sales.